0xi6r/0xi6r.github.io/project/src/blogs/security_init_cookie.md

 Titl: "What is __security_cookie?"
 image: "/images/blog/sec-cookie.png"
 Date: "2026-12-02"
-Excerpt: "You have almost certainly encountered __security_cookie while inspecting a binary in IDA, ...
+excerpt: "You have almost certainly encountered __security_cookie while inspecting a binary in IDA, ...
 What does it actually do?"
 Featured: false
 category: "Malware Analysis"
 ---